Table of Contents

 Instructions:

-- Heat olive oil in a large pot over medium heat.
-Add diced onions and garlic, sautéing until softened.
+- The olive oil is heated in a large saucepan over moderate flame.
+Add chopped garlic and onions, sautéing until the onions soften.

-- Add ground turkey or chicken, breaking it apart as it cooks until no longer pink.
+- Add ground turkey or chicken, breaking it apart as it cooks until it is no longer pink.

 - Stir in diced bell pepper, tomatoes, and beans.